Eugene Chapter 13 Bankruptcy Lawyer

 In contrast to Chapter 7, Chapter 13 bankruptcy can stop a house foreclosure or auto repossession.
 To protect your home or auto, you must file your Chapter 13 bankruptcy case before the date set for foreclosure or before your auto has been repossessed.

 If you file under Chapter 13, you will be required to slowly catch up on any missed auto or mortgage payments within the bankruptcy case while also continuing to stay current on your ongoing monthly mortgage and auto payments.
 In some cases, Chapter 13 can be used to “cram down” or “strip down” the equity on a vehicle or a second mortgage so that the loan reflects the actual value of the collateral.

 Every situation is unique.
 If you think you might benefit from Chapter 13 bankruptcy, talk to an experienced bankruptcy lawyer about your options.

 Contact A Skilled Chapter 13 Bankruptcy Attorney In Eugene

 I understand the stresses and time constraints many families and individuals face.
 I offer flexible evening and weekend hours, by appointment, in the Eugene, Oregon, area.
-To arrange a free consultation with a Eugene Chapter 13 bankruptcy attorney, call 541-393-2790 or 800-673-1891 or send me an email.
+To arrange a free consultation with a Eugene Chapter 13 bankruptcy attorney, call 541-393-2790 or send me an email.

 I will clearly explain my affordable rates during your initial consultation.
 To make things as easy as possible, payment plans are available.
 I have office in Eugene to serve you.